-Mystic, philosopher, poet, sage, Muhammad Ali Ibn Arabi (1165 AD -1240 AD) is one of the world’s great spiritual teachers.
+Mystic philosopher, poet sage, Muhammad Ali Ibn Arabi (1165 AD -1240 AD) is one of the world’s great spiritual teachers.
 Known as Muhyiddin (the Revivifier of Religion) and the Shaykh al-Akbar (the Greatest Master).
 He wrote over 350 works including the Fusûs al-Hikam, an exposition of the inner-meaning of the wisdom of the prophets in the Judaic-Christian-Islamic line, and the Futûhât al-Makkiyya, a vast encyclopedia of spiritual knowledge which unites and distinguishes the three strands of tradition, reason and mystical insight.
-He died in Damascus, revered and respected among his contemporaries, leaving a rich and profound legacy of works.
+He died in Damascus, revered and respected among his contemporaries, leaving a rich and profound legacy of work.

 Ib’n Arabi he was born in Andalusia, the center of an extraordinary flourishing and cross-fertilization of Jewish, Christian and Islamic thought, through which the major scientific and philosophical works of antiquity were transmitted to Northern Europe.
 Ib’n Arabi’s spiritual attainments were evident from an early age, and he was renowned for his great visionary capacity as well as being a superlative teacher.